Uninterrupted WiFi: Roaming (Fast Transition)

 To be able to use all WiFi features of OpenWrt, I replaced wpad-basic-wolfssl with the full version: wpad.

-The same SSID, encryption and key should be used on all access points for both 2.4GHz and 5GHz:
+The same SSID, encryption and key should be used on all access points for both 2.4GHz and 5GHz.
+The WLAN name can be found in the tab: "General Setup"

 In my setup, I use WPA2-PSK and AES as encryption.
-The encryption on "auto" caused problems with certain clients.
+Setting the encryption to "auto" caused problems with certain clients.

 The country code should also be set in the device settings: